dmachard/go-dnscollector/doc/loggers.md

   postrotate-delete-success: false
 ```

+The `postrotate-command` can be used to execute a script after each file rotation.
+Your script will take in argument the path file of the latest log file and then you will can do what you want on it.
+If the compression is enabled then the postrotate command will be executed after that too.

 Basic example to use the postrotate command:

-Configure the script to execute after each file rotation, for each call the file is passed as argument.

 ```
 logfile: